sanjayrao77/pythonshp/README.md

 Example 5: This will place the "Seattle" text over Seattle with no red dot.
 ```
-# h=2 will draw only the text, (h=3 will draw both text and dot)
+# h=2 will draw only the text, (h=3 will draw both text and dot, h=7 adds line)
 ./pythonshp.py wiki1 unitedstatesofamerica/washington "labels+=h=2&pp=seattle" maximap > map.svg
 ```

 Example 6: This is like example 2 but with text rotation.
 ```
 # r=ANGLE will rotate the text.
-It will also position the text by its middle-bottom instead of left-bottom.
+It will also position the text by its middle-bottom, ignoring a=
 ./pythonshp.py wiki1 unitedstatesofamerica/washington "labels+=r=45&pp=seattle" maximap > map.svg
 ```